RALLERGUMSALLA/movie_site/README.md

 SELECT * FROM users
 WHERE username ILIKE '%query%' OR email ILIKE '%query%';
 ```
+* Able to rate producers and movies, and check other users rating
-* View favorite movies and producers on the dashboard
+* View your own favorite movies and producers on the dashboard and your ratings

 ### Favorite Producers

 * Select a producer and give a rating
 * Press "Favorite and Rate" to add the producer to the user's favorites

+### Favorite movies

+* Select a movie and give a rating
+* Press "Favorite", after giving a rating, to add the movie to the user's favorites

+### Viewing other users rating

+* Select a user and press "View Dashboard"

 ## Dummy User